qutang/mhealth-storage-format/sensor.md

 ``, ``

-See the predefined [list](#) for recommended sensor id sources for different sensor types.
+See a predefined [list](#) for recommended sensor id sources for different data types.

 {% endmethod %}